SteveBate/MiniBus/README.md

 * Automatically create local queues
 * Simple logging support
 * Return error messages back to the read queue
-* Copy message to one or more queues
+* Copy a message to one or more queues
+* View a message body to help debug contents
+* Delete a message by its id
 * Fail fast option
 * Discard failures

 ## Update

+11/04/2020 - Nuget package no longer maintained or up-to-date.
+To get the latest, clone this repository and build it in Visual Studio.
-The core of MiniBus has now been rewritten to both more maintainable, testable, and reliable.
+19/02/2018 - The core of MiniBus has now been rewritten to both more maintainable, testable, and reliable.

 ## How to use